shakibahmed35/PersonalSite/personalsite/src/data/about.md

 - I started college as an electrical engineering major.

 - My best friend in college convinced me to do a hackathon with him.
-I was not very excited, because I had never written any code prior but he convinced me.
+I was not very excited because I had never written any code prior, but he convinced me.
 We ended up winning the event and I found that I was far more passionate about computer science that I was about electrical engineering.

 - After having swapped, I landed my first internship when I was 20.
-I was scared I was too far behind to get these opportunites, but this position soothed these fears.
-Plus, it was my first REAL job.
-I did work at a restaurant when I was younger, but this was far more exciting.

 - The next year, I took on a new opportunity because I wanted some experience in Data Science.